-Assistant Professor of Linguistics (starting in July 2015)
+Assistant Professor of Linguistics

-Prof. Chang's research interests are in phonetics, phonology, language acquisition, and language attrition.
-Specific areas of focus include the early stages of second language phonological acquisition; interactions between the native and target languages in the bilingual mind; bases of cross-linguistic phonological similarity; language transfer; heritage language phonology; and contact-induced sound change.
+Prof. Chang's research addresses topics in phonetics, phonology, language acquisition, and language attrition.
+Specific interests include the early stages of second language phonological acquisition, interactions between the first and second languages in the bilingual mind, bases of cross-linguistic phonological similarity, language transfer, heritage language phonology, and contact-induced sound change.

 His work has appeared in journals such as Bilingualism: Language and Cognition, Journal of the Acoustical Society of America, and Journal of Phonetics.
 Links to publications can be found on his website at http://charleschang.net/publications/.

 |Course number||Course title||Section||Instructor||Days||Time||Room|

 |Study of the fundamental properties that all languages share, and of how languages differ, with respect to structure (sound system, word formation, syntax), expression of meaning, acquisition, variation, and change; cultural and artistic uses of languages; comparison of oral, written, and signed languages.
 [Prereq: none]|

 CAS LX 545

 |The psycholinguistics and sociolinguistics of life with two languages.
 Topics include bilingual language use, processing, acquisition, organization; effects of bilingualism on cognition and development; the bilingual brain; the bilingual speech community; bilingual education; bilingualism in the media and public eye.
 [Prereq: CAS LX 250 Introduction to Linguistics or consent of instructor.]|